dnarain/cdp-aws/README.md

 - the name of the DynamoDB table that S3Guard will use (you can use wildcards e.g. * for any table)
 7. If you would like generated objects to have a prefix in their name, you can use:
    `terraform apply -var="PREFIX=ThisIsMyPrefix_"`

+ PS: Don't forget to set up a ssh tunnel or a proxy in a bastion host so that you can access the CDP endpoints from outside.